Brown-University-Library/newframeworks/README.md

 # New Frameworks
 This repo is the documentation site for the [New Frameworks project](https://library.brown.edu/create/cds/portfolio/born-digital/).
 It is built in [Hugo](https://gohugo.io) and uses the [Lotus Docs](https://github.com/colinwilson/lotusdocs) theme, with some custom extensions by CDS.
 Both Hugo & Lotus Docs are well-documented!

+# To run a local server
-# If you want to run a local server and see the changes you make in-context
+If you want to run a local server and see the changes you make in-context on the site, follow these instructions.
+This requires a little more up-front setup.

 ## Prerequisites
 Before you begin work, you must: